 As far as I’m concerned, you just cannot beat a good stew.
 Not only can it taste insanely good, if done right, but it’s filling and comforting.
 All in all, it’s basically the perfect meal.
 Thankfully, many countries seem to agree with that conclusion so when I’m out and about in a new place, looking for traditional eats, I can always justify a stew.
 Continue reading “Six European countries where you can find a really great stew”

 I have to admit that I am pretty lucky to live in Europe, the continent has so many interesting and beautiful cities that are just a stone’s throw away from good old Blighty.
-Even if you do live a bit further out, however, there are many that are worth the trip:
+Even if you do live a bit further out, however, there are many places that are worth the trip.

 I do love a big trip, spending weeks or even months travelling from one country to the next, but such things are not always practical.
 When you’re working, you’ve generally got only a few weeks off, which you have to stagger throughout the year.
 When you’re studying, you are probably skint.
 But fear not!
 Just because you haven’t got oodles of time or money, it doesn’t mean you can’t get out and explore the world.
 That’s what weekends are for, especially bank holidays where you get an extra day tacked on, although transport and hotels may be more expensive.

-I’ve always liked the idea of hopping on the Eurostar one Friday night after work and heading over to the continent for the weekend, but sadly budget constraints have never allowed me to do it.
+I’ve always liked the idea of hopping on the Eurostar from London, one Friday night after work, and heading over to the continent for the weekend but sadly budget constraints have never allowed me to do it.
 It doesn’t have to be expensive if you organise your trip in advance and look for deals but, lets face it, I’m generally not that prepared.
-You can therefore imagine my delight when my friend got complimentary tickets to Brussels from work and invited me along for the ride.
+You can therefore imagine my delight when The Flatmate got complimentary tickets to Brussels from work and invited me along for the ride.
 Continue reading “Eurostar Review: The Commuter’s Holiday”

 The morning after the night before was not particularly pleasant.
-My Eurostar train left Brussels Midi/Zuid station at about midday and I think we had to be there about a half hour early.
-It didn’t take too long on the tube to get to the station but we still wanted to aim for a 10.30 checkout just to make sure.
-By 11am we were sitting on the tube – pretty good all things considered.
+My Eurostar train left Brussels Midi/Zuid station at about midday and we had to be there about a half hour early.
+It didn’t take too long on the tube to get to the station but we still wanted to aim for a 10.30am checkout just to make sure.
+By 11am we were sitting on the tube – pretty good going, all things considered.
 Continue reading “Brussels Part Three: the journey home”